 “The Gut Reaction Patient Advisory Committee has played a vital role in changing the culture of health data research by encouraging greater patient involvement in procedures in place to manage data access applications.” – Sarah Sleet, Chief Executive of Crohn’s & Colitis UK

 This patient-centred approach was recognised at HDR UK’s annual awards in December 2022, where the project won the Public and Patient Involvement and Engagement Award.

 If you want to learn more about our work in health data research and informatics contact [email protected]

-Gut Reaction is a partnership between Eastern AHSN and AIMES, Cambridge University Health Partners, Cambridge University Hospitals NHS Foundation Trust, Crohn’s & Colitis UK, Leeds Teaching Hospitals NHS Trust, Manchester University NHS Foundation Trust, Microsoft, Newcastle upon Tyne Hospitals NHS Foundation Trust, NIHR BioResource, Pennine Acute Hospitals NHS Trust, Privitar, Royal Devon and Exeter NHS Foundation Trust, Royal Liverpool and Broadgreen University Hospitals NHS Trust, Salford Royal NHS Foundation Trust, UK IBD Registry Ltd, University of Cambridge, University College London Hospitals NHS Foundation Trust, Western General Hospital, Edinburgh
+Gut Reaction was established with funding from HDR UK and the Office of Life Sciences (OLS) Industrial Strategy Challenge Fund (ISCF) and is led by the NIHR BioResource.
+Partners include Eastern AHSN, AIMES, Cambridge University Health Partners, Cambridge University Hospitals NHS Foundation Trust, Crohn’s & Colitis UK, Leeds Teaching Hospitals NHS Trust, Manchester University NHS Foundation Trust, Microsoft, Newcastle upon Tyne Hospitals NHS Foundation Trust, Pennine Acute Hospitals NHS Trust, Privitar, Royal Devon and Exeter NHS Foundation Trust, Royal Liverpool and Broadgreen University Hospitals NHS Trust, Salford Royal NHS Foundation Trust, UK IBD Registry Ltd, University of Cambridge, University College London Hospitals NHS Foundation Trust and Western General Hospital, Edinburgh.